felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 The emblems of the red cross, red crescent, and red crystal are used to mark *physical* infrastructure (e.g., by a red cross painted on a hospital's rooftop), thereby enabling military units to identify those assets as protected under IHL.
 The International Committee of the Red Cross (ICRC) recently posed the question: How can one extend such markings to *digital* infrastructure such as servers and networks? <!-- TODO: Cite report -->

-There is the hope that marking digital assets as protected can prevent cyberattacks on humanitarian infrastructure.
+Marking digital assets as protected can prevent cyberattacks on humanitarian infrastructure.
 Parties to armed conflicts are bound by IHL, and are thus required by law to respect the protective emblems.
 Other actors may not be bound by IHL, but could still respect a digital emblem.
 Either out of respect for the humanitarian cause or to avoid unwanted attention when attacking marked assets.
-A digital emblem can only live up to this hope, though, if it meets a unique combination of requirements.
+A digital emblem can only serve this purpose, though, if it meets a unique combination of requirements.

 1. Digital emblems require authentication as assets must not be able to fake protection, for example, by transferring emblems from medical to military infrastructures.
 2. Protective emblems must be decentralized, i.e., there must be no central authorities that govern the use or distribution of digital emblems.
-What complies with IHL is subject to debate, and different parties (possibly at war with one another) must be able to express conflicting views and must not need to trust the same parties.
+Under IHL, states themselves determine which parties and assets may display the emblem under their authority.
-3. The Web PKI has shown that a system of decentralized authorities is prone to misuse.
+3. Systems with a decentralized trust model are prone to misuse.
-Therefore, a digital emblem must be designed so that one can hold misbehaving parties accountable whenever they mark unprotected infrastructure.
+Therefore, a digital emblem must be designed so that parties can be held accountable whenever they mark unprotected infrastructure.
 Protection under IHL stems from law, and laws must be enforceable to have an effect.
 4. Those wishing to authenticate assets must be able to verify protective emblems in a way that does not call attention to the fact that they are screening potential targets.
 We call this property *covert inspection*.